 This carrot chickpea couscous salad is a flavorful, filling vegan lunch.
-Quick cooking couscous makes the salad quick to prepare, and it can be served either warm or cold.
+Quick-cooking, convenient couscous makes the salad easy to prepare.
+It’s a great meal prep option for weekday lunches, and it can be served either warm or cold.

 There’s nothing like a quick, hearty salad for lunch.